 Strengths of ESTIMATE

 ESTIMATE has a number of important strengths, particularly when compared to other risk tools.
-First, the use of a large, nationally-representative database like SEER allows for greater statistical confidence in estimates, as well enhanced generalizability.
-Notably, 26% of the sample was aged ≥70 years at diagnosis (N = 68,786), which is an important group of patients who have been historically underrepresented in clinical trials1.
-Another important strength is the tool’s accommodation of user-defined time periods within 20 years, as opposed to providing rigid 0-10 or 0-20 year estimates.
-This allows for estimation of residual risks of BCSM and non-BCSM after having already survived a certain number of years since initial diagnosis, which is useful for understanding how risks may change over time.
-Finally, the tool can be valuable in regions of the world where genomic-based risk tools are either unavailable, or difficult to access.
+First, the use of a large nationally-representative database like SEER allows for greater statistical confidence in estimates, as well enhanced generalizability.
+Notably, 26% of the sample was aged ≥70 years at diagnosis (N = 68,786), which is an important group of patients who have been historically underrepresented in clinical trials (2).
+Another important strength is the tool’s accommodation of user-defined time-periods within 20 (HR+) or 7 (TNBC) years, as opposed to providing rigid 0-20 or 0-7 year estimates.
+This allows for estimation of residual risks of BCSM and non-BCSM after a given amount of time a patient has already survived since initial diagnosis, which is useful for understanding how risks may change over time.
+Finally, the tool can be valuable in regions of the world where genomic-based prognostic tools are either unavailable, or difficult to access.

 Limitations of ESTIMATE

 There are several limitations to this tool that are important to consider.
 First, SEER does not collect data on treatments received, so treatment is not accounted for when estimating mortality.
-Instead, estimates can be thought of as averaged over all of the types of treatment being utilized for the given disease type during the period for which data are available, with the caveat that the treatments used today are somewhat different than those used during some of the time periods available for estimation; this is one of the primary reasons that the tool should not be used to make predictions for individual patients.
-Secondly, there is potential bias induced by the attribution of cause of death in the SEER database.
-As mentioned above in Data Source and Cohort Selection, the database used to extract the HR+ cohort attributes cancer-related deaths to the first cancer diagnosis, only.
-Such an attribution method is imperfect, and it is impossible to know for sure that the cause of death recorded is correct.
-Cohort selection was tailored to attempt to mitigate this issue, but surely it may remain to some extent.
-A third limitation is that, similar to treatments received, comorbidities and disease recurrences are not captured in SEER and therefore could not be accounted for in mortality estimation, even though both are likely to influence mortality.
-Additionally, all patients were diagnosed before 2010 and so their HER2 status and receipt of HER2-directed therapy are unknown.
-However, a prior study evaluating tumor subtypes reported that among all HR-positive breast cancers in SEER, only 13% were HER2+ and 87% were HER2-2, a distribution that is likely to be similar in the present cohort.
-Moreover, HER2 is unlikely to have a large role on late recurrence given the low risk of recurrence seen in years 5-10 for HR+, HER2+ breast cancer3.
+Instead, estimates can be thought of as averaged over all of the types of treatment being utilized for the given disease type during the period for which data are available, with the caveat that the treatments used today are somewhat different than those used during some of the time periods available for estimation; this is one of the primary reasons that the tool should not be used to make predictions for given individuals.
+Secondly, there is potential bias induced by the attribution of cause of death in these SEER databases.
+As mentioned above, the database used to extract the HR+ cohort attributes cancer-related deaths to the first cancer diagnosis, only, and the database used to extract the TNBC cohort attributes breast cancer-related deaths to all breast cancer diagnoses when multiple diagnoses are present; both such methods of attribution are imperfect, and it is impossible to know unmistakably that the cause of death recorded is correct.
+Cohort selection was tailored to attempt to mitigate these biases, but surely they remain to some extent.
+A third limitation is that, similar to treatment received, comorbidities and disease recurrences are also not captured in SEER, and therefore could not be accounted for in mortality estimation even though both are likely to influence mortality.
+With regard to the HR+ cohort, specifically, an additional limitation is the fact that all patients were diagnosed before 2010, and so their HER2 status – and receipt of HER2-directed therapy – are unknown.
+However, a prior study evaluating tumor subtypes reported that among all HR-positive breast cancers in SEER, only 13% were HER2+ and 87% were HER2- (3), a distribution that is likely to be similar in the present cohort.
+Moreover, HER2 is unlikely to have a large role on late recurrence given the low risk of recurrence seen in years 5 to 10 for HR+, HER2+ breast cancer (4).
+Finally, there are several TNBC cohort-specific limitations, including a limited amount of follow-up time to date (7 years), a modest total sample size, and especially-small sample sizes for certain patient subgroups.

 References